 If we include the PCR0 in the vendor-supplied firmware.metainfo.xml file, or set it in the admin console of the LVFS then we can verify that the firmware we’re running right now is the firmware the ODM or OEM uploaded.
 This means you can have firmware 100% verified, where you’re sure that the firmware version that was uploaded by the vendor is running on your machine right now.
 This is good.

-As an incentive for vendors to support signing they’ll soon be an easy to understand shield system on the LVFS.
-A wooden shield means the firmware was uploaded to the LVFS by the OEM or authorized ODM on behalf of the OEM.
-A plain metal shield means the above, plus the firmware is signed using strong encryption.
-A crested shield means the vendor is trusted, the firmware is signed, and we can do secure attestation and be sure the firmware hasn’t been tampered with.
+As an incentive for vendors to support signing there are now “green ticks” and “red crosses” icons for each firmware on the LVFS.
+All green ticks mean the firmware was uploaded to the LVFS by the OEM or authorized ODM on behalf of the OEM, the firmware is signed using strong encryption, and we can do secure attestation for verification.

-Obviously some protocols can’t get either the last, or the last two shield types (e.g. ColorHug, even symmetric crypto isn’t good) but that’s okay.
+Obviously some protocols can’t do everything properly (e.g. ColorHug, even symmetric crypto isn’t good) but that’s okay.
 It’s still more secure than flashing a random binary from an FTP site, which is what most people were doing before.
 Not upstream yet, and not quite finished, so comments welcome.